Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 If a person is not bothered by any, even minimal symptoms and the pathology does not progress, he can do the same work and lead the same lifestyle as healthy people.

-Young men with mild PMK can be taken into the army.
-Such people are shown physical activity, with the exception of professional sports.
+Young men with mild MVP can be recruited into the army.
+Such people are recommended to exercise with the exception of professional sports.

-If the cardiologist sees the need for treatment, he prescribes conservative therapy.
-As with other heart conditions, doctors use several groups of heart drugs:
+If the cardiologist sees the need for treatment, he will prescribe conservative therapy.
+As with other heart diseases, doctors use several groups of heart medications:

-• sedatives (sedatives) (normalize the work of the autonomic nervous system);
+• sedatives (normalize the functioning of the autonomic nervous system);

 • drugs for myocardial nutrition (improve the functioning of the heart muscle, supply it with oxygen).

-A patient with grade 1 mitral valve disease does not require surgery.
+A patient with grade 1 mitral valve pathology does not require surgical intervention.

 Prognosis and complications

-The initial stages of the pathology do not lead to serious disorders of the heart, however, they can develop into more severe forms.
-With 3 degrees of mitral valve prolapse, a lethal outcome is possible.
+The initial stages of the pathology do not lead to serious disturbances in the functioning of the heart, however, they can develop into more severe forms.
+With grade 3 mitral valve prolapse, death is possible.

-• stroke (bleeding into the brain, which is provoked by high blood pressure with weakness of the walls of the vessels of the head);
+• stroke (bleeding in the brain, which is provoked by high blood pressure when the walls of the blood vessels in the head are weak);

-• cardiac arrhythmias (due to lack of oxygen supply to the heart);
+• heart rhythm disturbances (occurs due to lack of oxygen supply to the heart);

 • endocarditis (inflammation of the inner lining of the heart vessels).

-As you can see, pathological phenomena in the cardiovascular system are interrelated and entail other, even more severe disorders.
-Therefore, the forecast can be given only on the basis of the general state of health.
+As you can see, pathological phenomena in the cardiovascular system are interconnected and entail other, even more severe disorders.
+Therefore, a prognosis can be given only based on the general state of health.

 Prevention